Up to 60% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Decide your primary use: upright conversation, daily TV lounging, or a true mix.
+• Decide whether your main use is upright conversation, daily TV lounging, or a real mix of both.

-• Pick the chaise orientation that keeps the room’s main walkway open.
+• Choose the chaise orientation that keeps the main walkway open.

-• Tape the footprint and test real movement and reach before you commit.
+• Tape the footprint and test your real movement before you commit.

-• Choose comfort specs first (seat depth, cushion support), then fabric and color.
+• Choose comfort specs first, then fabric and color.

-An ottoman can be moved, but it also adds a separate object to navigate.
-A chaise gives built-in leg support in one consistent spot, which is why it can feel calmer and less cluttered in everyday use.
+An ottoman is more flexible, but it also adds another object to walk around and reposition.
+A chaise gives you built-in leg support in the same spot every time, which often makes the room feel calmer and less cluttered in daily use.

-Stand facing the sofa in your mind as if you’re looking at it from across the room.
-If the chaise extends to your left, it’s the left-side chaise for layout purposes.
-Use this mental model consistently and you’ll avoid most ordering errors.
+Picture the sofa from across the room.
+If the chaise extends to your left, it is the left-side chaise for layout purposes.
+If it extends to your right, it is the right-side chaise.
+Using that one rule consistently prevents most ordering mistakes.

-Modular options are easier to adapt to future moves and room changes.
-Fixed chaises tend to look more seamless and can feel more stable.
-Your deciding factor is how often your layout realistically changes.
+Modular layouts are easier to adapt to future moves and room changes.
+Fixed chaises usually look more seamless and can feel more settled once they are in place.
+The better choice depends on how often your room arrangement realistically changes.

-A chaise can replace a recliner and reduce the need for extra chairs, but only if it doesn’t cut through your main path.
-In smaller rooms, prioritize open circulation over maximizing seat count.
+A chaise can replace a recliner and sometimes reduce the need for extra seating, but only if it stays out of the main path.
+In a smaller room, protecting circulation matters more than squeezing in one more seat.

 FAQs